thisisshi/cloud-custodian/README.rst

 Usage
 -----

+First a role must be created with the appropriate permissions for custodian to act on the resources described in the policies yaml given as an example below.
+For convenience, an _`example policy <_static/custodian-quickstart-policy.json>`_
+is provided for this quick start guide.
+Customized AWS IAM policies will be necessary for your own custodian policies

+To implement the policy:

+1. Open the AWS console
+2. Navigate to IAM -> Policies
+3. Use the `json` option to copy the example policy as a new AWS IAM Policy
+4. Name the IAM policy as something recognizable and save it.
+5. Navigate to IAM -> Roles and create a role called `CloudCustodian-QuickStart`
+6. Assign the role the IAM policy created above.

+Now with the pre-requisite completed; you are ready continue and run custodian.

-First a policy file needs to be created in YAML format, as an example
+A custodian policy file needs to be created in YAML format, as an example

 .. code-block:: yaml